aatayde/aatayde.github.io/bb.md

 - Easy to manage with one interest rate

 ### cons
-- interest rate could be
+- interest rate could be high